 If you're familiar with the phrase "hurry up and

 wait," you'll understand the many moods of Watching the Clock.
 Though

 time remains constant, our perceptions of it change in speed.
 A brief

-calm intro is quickly contrasted by a hurried "ticking" bed, with a slowly
+and calming intro is quickly contrasted by a hurried, relentlessly "ticking"

 moving theme superimposed over it.
 Interrupted by brief moments of

-building frustration, as if the hands of the clock are moving to slowly, the
+building frustration, as if the hands of the clock are moving too slowly,

-paced rhythms continue.
-A slow interlude interlude could be a sign of
+the paced rhythms continue.
+A slow interlude could be a sign of

 surrender to nature's time superiority, or it could simply be the lunch